beringin-mnh48/beringin-mnh48.github.io/en/latin-table.md

 [← Back to Normal Keyboard](normal-keyboard.html)
 {: .back}

 The tables here list what you should type to display respective Beringin letters when you are using MNH48 Beringin Tegak and/or MNH48 Beringin Melintang font(s).
-Corresponding letter in Rumi (Latin) and Jawi (Arabic) alphabets are also included for reference.
+Corresponding letter in International Phonetic Alphabet (IPA), Rumi (Latin) and Jawi (Arabic) alphabets are also included for reference.

 ## Table of Contents